piyushwalia/magento2_theme_package/README.md

 # m2_automate
-Script to automate the Process of theme creation, styling and other tasks
+Script to generate theme package with necessary files needed for development